neebdev/synthetic-data-generator/examples/blog_private_synthetic_data_generation.md

 ## 2. Dataset Generation

-Let's walk through creating a RAG dataset.
+The tool currently supports **Text Classification**, **Chat**, and **RAG** datasets.
+These tasks will determine the type of dataset you will generate: classification requires categories, chat data requires a conversation format, and RAG requires question-answer pairs with relevant context, offering options for both retrieval and reranking data generation to enhance different aspects of information retrieval systems.

 For a detailed overview of the generation process, check out the [introduction to the Synthetic Data Generator](https://huggingface.co/blog/synthetic-data-generator).

-2.1. **Dataset Description**
+### 2.1. **Dataset Description**

+   Let's walk through creating a **RAG dataset**.
    ```text
    A dataset to retrieve information from information security policies
    ```